Bug report #9523

 I see the "Hello I am a Macro" Status bar.

 If I run the code as a saveProject macro, then the saveProject macro will work for the Ask Setting.
 So, the Problem is just with openProject.

 def openProject(): from qgis.utils import iface from qgis.gui import QgsMessageBar iface.messageBar().pushMessage("Hello I am a Macro", "", level=QgsMessageBar.INFO) def saveProject(): pass def closeProject(): pass

 This is the case for QGIS 2.0.1 as well as today's dev Version Qgis 2.1.0 f06e72e, on Windows as well as on Ubuntu.

-#6 Updated by Andreas Neumann about 3 years ago
+#6 Updated by Andreas Neumann over 3 years ago

 - Affected QGIS version changed from master to 2.18.10